-Research and planning are essential to starting a nonprofit organization.
-Most nonprofit start-ups don’t realize that operating within the nonprofit sector requires a lot of work and dedication from all parties involved.
+Research and planning are essential when you’re starting a 501c3.
+Most nonprofit startups don’t realize that operating within the nonprofit sector requires a lot of work and dedication from all parties involved.
 In addition, you need to ask yourself some key questions to ensure that the mission and vision qualify and if the needs of your cause can be addressed by the programs or services the nonprofit will provide.

 Not Registering Properly

-Registering a nonprofit is required in all states.
-Some individuals are under the impression that because they are a nonprofit organization, they are not required to file.
-That is a misconception; you will need to file to become legal as nonprofit organization in your state and in most states you will also need to file a state tax exemption, and charitable solicitation registration to be able to legally solicit donations from individuals and businesses in the state.
+egistering a nonprofit is required in all states.
+Some individuals are under the impression that, because they are a nonprofit organization, they are not required to file.
+This is a common misconception.
+You will need to file to become legal as a nonprofit organization in your state, and in most states, you will also need to file a state tax exemption and charitable solicitation registration to be able to legally solicit donations from individuals and businesses within the state.

-In addition to filing at the state level, you will also be required to file with the IRS if you would like the nonprofit to be tax exempt and tax deductable under the IRC 501(c)(3).
-Just because you are a nonprofit at state level, you are not exempt from paying federal taxes unless you file the correct documents.
+In addition to filing at the state level, you will also be required to file with the IRS if you would like the nonprofit to be tax-exempt and tax-deductible under the IRC 501c3.
+Just because you’re starting a 501c3 at the state level doesn’t mean you’re exempt from paying federal taxes unless you file the correct documents

 A Nonprofit Must Fall Into One Of These Categories:

 •Fostering amateur sports

 Is It A Public Charity Or Private Foundation?

 If your mission falls under one of the allowable purposes of the 501(c)(3), then you will need to determine the classification of your organization.
 Organizations typically will fall into either the category of public charity or private foundation.

 Public charities are the most common type of 501c3.
 Some examples of public charities include educational, religious, charitable, and animal welfare organizations.